chrislkeller/madcrime/README.md

 ####Scraper Improvements####
 - <del>Add command line input, asking user which page to scrape.</del>
-- <del>Learn RegExpressions and python methods (from dateutil import parser) to split Date and Time -- stored in incidentDetails -- into separate values.</del>
+- <del>Use dateutil import parser to convert Date and Time information stored in incidentDetails into DateTime model.</del>
+- <del>Convert <br /> tags into periods.</del>
+- <del>Learn RegExp to add a space after periods found in suspect and arrested descriptions.</del>
 - Learn RegExpressions and python methods to split suspect/arrest information -- stored in suspectDetails and arrestDetails -- into separate values.
 - Cron job to run the scraper twice daily.